Quantum 4d Yang-Mills Theory and Time-Reversal Symmetric 5d Higher-Gauge Topological Field Theory: 4d SU(2) Yang-Mills Gauge Theories coupled to 5d Short Range Entangled SPTs

 \end{itemize} \item The 4d-5d integral \eqref{Eq.SU(2)thetaterm} is invariant under a 1-form gauge transformation $B\to B+ \delta \lambda$.
-We will show this explicitly in Sec.~\ref{Sec.AnotherSU(2)AnomalyInterpretation}. \item Although ${\bf S}_{\mathrm{anom}}$ only depends on $K_1$ when $M^5$ is closed, we still label it as the {5d anomaly polynomial parameterized by $(K_1, K_2)$,} due to the subtlety that the 5d integral still depends on $K_2$ when $M^5$ has boundary. \end{enumerate}
+We will show this explicitly in Sec.~\ref{Sec.AnotherSU(2)AnomalyInterpretation}. \item Although ${\bf S}_{\mathrm{anom}}$ only depends on $K_1$ when $M^5$ is closed, we still label it as the {5d anomaly polynomial parameterized by $(K_1, K_2)$,} due to the subtlety that the 5d integral still depends on $K_2$ when $M^5$ has boundary. \end{enumerate} To summarize, the partition function of the combined 4d-5d coupled system